An Approach to Financial Decision Making

 Looking at Investment Returns

 A major Canadian financial institution ran an investment promotion earlier this year that promised attractive returns for GIC-type investors, who needed higher returns to generate income.
 While dealing with an advisor from this particular institution on another matter, the conversation turned to the details of their offer.
-The highlighted promotion offered a much higher monthly […]
+The highlighted promotion offered a much higher […]

 Be Prepared For Emergencies & Opportunities